 - 1. All children are to have an agreed assembly order, which promotes good behaviour and listening and reduces the likelihood of disrupting others. - 2.
-Children are to leave the classroom in silence, and enter the hall in silence. - 3.
+Children are to leave the classroom, led by a member of staff, in silence, and enter the hall in silence. - 3.
 On leaving assembly, children should remain calm and quiet until they enter the classroom/playground. - 4.
 Any child not adhering to these rules should be warned once (using a red card as a visual aid).
 If the misbehaviour persists then the child stands up for up to two minutes during the assembly.
 If the misbehaviour still persists, then the child will lose 5 minutes of playtime.